rtrounday/ucbsan201801data/homework/Week5/Readme.md

 ## Report Questions

-What are the three conclusions we can make about the Game campaign given the provided data?
+What are the three conclusions we can make about Pyber riders given the provided data?

 1. Large percentage of drivers and revenue come from Urban areas
 2. Surburban represents a significant percentage of revenue